 There are several pros and cons when it comes to employing family and friends.
+There are also some pitfalls to consider when employing members of the same family within your business.

-It’s important not to let sentiment play a part in your decision and if there is a job available, you need to ask if they are suitable for the role and could carry it out effectively.
+It’s important not to let sentiment play a part in your decision.
+If there is a job available, you need to ask if they are suitable for the role and could carry it out effectively.
 You also need to ensure that the family member or friend is subject to the same working conditions and treatment as the rest of your staff.
 For example, promotions or Pay Rises should only be offered on merit and not because you have a close relationship with a member of staff.

 Minimising the Risks